How to write a cinquain poem

 Dances with neighbor Jupiter

 A cinquain is an example of shape poetry.
 Because of the exact number of words required for each line of this poem, a unique, symmetrical shape is created from interesting, descriptive words.
+And what better time to learn how to write a cinquain than during National Poetry Month!

 The word cinquain comes from the Latin root for “five.”
 Notice that the cinquain has five lines that follow this sequence: